Pythonaire/FakeGatoHistory/README.md

 Python transcoded, to work with HAP-Python accessory classes.

-based on the fabulous work of <https://github.com/simont77/fakegato-history>.
+Based on the fabulous work of <https://github.com/simont77/fakegato-history>.
+In contrast to the original javascript, this translated version does not use persistance storage of long history data.
+See  <https://github.com/simont77/fakegato-history> for limitation and examples.

-- without external persistance data (like google drive etc.), just local storage.
-- tested with 'room' an 'power' binded to a HAP-Python bridge

-see  <https://github.com/simont77/fakegato-history> for limitation and examples.

-in your accessory class add:
+It is tested so fare with 'room', 'weather' and 'energy'.

+I use this in combination HAP-Python <https://github.com/ikalchev/HAP-python>, a Python-based bridge.
+If you are using special, none HAP-default services and characteristics you need to define these under "/usr/local/lib/python3.x/dist-packages/pyhap/ressources".
+Additional, in these files you have to declare the history service and characteristics (see history.py) to work with.

+Then, you can add:

 ```#!/usr/bin/env python3
 self.History = FakeGatoHistory('room', self)